arobaseSuulei/suley-js/README.md

 ## 🚀 About Me
 - 🔹 swe
-- 🔹 Passion for data & data storytelling
+- 🔹 Passion for robotics & physical AI
 - 🔹 Always exploring new tools & technologies